Standard Monomials for Positroid Varieties: Positroid Varieties

 Consider the equivalence relation on the set of $k$-Bruhat intervals where $[v,u]_k \sim [v',u']_k$ if there exists $z\in \symm_k\times \symm_{n-k}$ (where $\symm_k\times \symm_{n-k}$ is identified as a subgroup of $\symm_n$) such that $v' = vz, u' = uz$ where $\ell(v') = \ell(v)+\ell(z)$ and $\ell(u') = \ell(u)+\ell(z)$.
 Let $\mathcal{Q}(k,n)$ be the equivalence classes of $k$-Bruhat intervals.

 Let $G = \GL_n(\k)$ and $B,B_-$ be the Borel and opposite Borel subgroup of $G$ consisting of invertible upper and lower triangular matrices, respectively.
-The \textbf{flag variety} is $\mathrm{Fl}(n) = G/B$.
 Upon choosing a basis of $\k^n$, a point $gB\in G/B$ can be identified with a complete flag where each $F_i$ is the span of the first $i$ columns of any representative of $gB$.